Let Her Fly

 Let Her Fly: A Father's Journey and the Fight for Equality is a 2018 autobiography by Ziauddin Yousafzai, the father of the Pakistani activist for female education Malala Yousafzai.
-It details the oppression he saw women face in Pakistan, his family life both before and after his daughter Malala was shot by the Taliban and his attitudes to being a brother, a husband and a father.
+It details the oppression he saw women face in Pakistan, his family life both before and after his daughter Malala was shot by the Taliban and his attitudes toward being a brother, a husband, and a father.

 Background

 Ziauddin Yousafzai is a Pakistani education activist.
 He has three children, a daughter—Malala Yousafzai—and two sons—Khushal and Atal.
 After writing an anonymous blog for BBC Urdu and being subject to a New York Times documentary Class Dismissed, Malala began gaining a public profile as an advocate for female education and for speaking about the conditions of life under the growing influence of the Taliban.
 She began receiving death threats, as did her father, and on 9 October 2012, a member of the Taliban shot Malala as she was taking a bus from school to her home.
 Her continuing activism led her to become the youngest Nobel Prize laureate at the age of 17 by winning the 2014 Nobel Peace Prize.
 In 2013, Yousafzai co-wrote the memoir I Am Malala with Christina Lamb.

 Ziauddin Yousafzai said that I Am Malala covered "one part of [his] life, a daughter's father", and Let Her Fly was written to detail other parts such as being "the brother of five sisters who had never been to school, the husband of a wife and the father of two sons".
 He described it as following a "transformation" from "a member of a patriarchal society" to his present self.
 Yousafzai said that the title "means let every girl fly, in every corner of the world".
 It originated from his answer to the common question of what he did to raise a successful daughter: "ask what I did not do.
 I did not clip her wings.
 I let her be herself".
 The book was published on 8 November 2018 by W. H. Allen & Co.